MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## AI model customizations

 Before you export your model, it's a good idea to disable customization.
 By default, users can make changes to the model after they import it.

 Disable customization in the managed properties of your AI model before you export it.
-Once you've disabled customization, your model will include a note that you have limited the possible actions on the models.
+After you've disabled customization, your model will include a note that you have limited the possible actions on the models.

 ## Changes to imported models

 It's not recommended to make changes to the model after importing it, which is possible when models are customizable.
 Unmanaged customizations can prevent proper update of the models in the future.

 These changes include updating the model's basic information, retraining, rescheduling, or republishing.
 If you accidentally perform actions after import, just delete the imported solution, and then import the solution again.

 ## Importing status

-For object detection and form processing models, the import process may continue after import action is finished.
-In this case "Importing" appears in the AI Builder model's list page.
+For object detection and form processing models, the import process might continue after the import action is finished.
+In this case, "Importing" appears in the AI Builder model's list page.
 This is normal and can last several minutes.

 ## Limitations